Fire Suppression Terms and Definitions

 A fire suppression system is an integral part of any fire protection infrastructure.
 ‘Fire suppression’ is a collective term for any engineering group of units that are designed to put out a fire.
 This can be achieved by applying an extinguishing substance such as water, foam or chemical compounds.

-A dry fire suppression system i type of fire suppression system used in locations where water would do significant damage to infrastructure or equipment.
+A dry fire suppression system is a type of fire suppression system used in locations where water would do significant damage to infrastructure or equipment.
 A gas is used to displace atmospheric oxygen and extinguish a fire by starving it of an oxidiser.
 It is not generally used in occupied spaces.